SebastianGalo/slowtech_midi_controller/README.md

 - Also to multiplex buttons and to show potentiometer value as a graph bar at an 128x64px oled display.

+- Choose midi channel by holding one of the 16 buttons at startup?

+- Possibility to set led brightness in some way.
+Button combination at startup to choose between 16 different levels?

+- Save last set midi channel and buttonstate(?) to EEPROM for later startup.

+- Function button?

+- Encoders?

 # Designprocess